The Flight of Pony Baker: Jim Leonard's Hair-Breadth Escape

-Jim Leonard lives with his mother on a rise of ground near the river in a log cabin while his stable sits on the flat by the water.
+Jim Leonard lives with his mother near the river in a log cabin with a stable that is close to the water.
 One year in the spring, a freshet comes about that is the worse anyone can remember.
-Jim spends all day on the bank with the men watching the bridge.
-Jim plans to stay up all night with the old men, but realizes there is nothing for him to do, so he goes home.
-When Jim gets home, he is concerned with whether or not his mother will be awake to whip him for being gone all day and missing supper.
-He decides to go to the stable-loft and falls asleep.
+Jim watches the bridge while the water rises, and by the time he leaves it is night.
+He does not want to go home, because his mother might beat him for being out so late.
+He decides to go to sleep stable-loft to avoid his mother.
 Jim wakes up to the daylight and realizes that the flood has torn the stable apart and left him floating on the roof in the water.
 The current quickly pulls Jim, the roof, and a rat that is on the roof out into the middle of the river where he begins to yell for help at the houses on the shore.
-At that moment, the bridge begins to rush towards him.
-Jim continues to yell for help until both fire companies arrive.
+He continues to yell as the bridge nears, until the firemen arrive.
 At this point, Jim decides to name the rat Bolivar, and that he will save it and keep it as a pet.
-Fireman Blue Bob is able to grab the roof when it breaks apart and saves Jim Leonard, but the rat falls into the water.
-Blue Bob says that he never saw a rat on the roof with Jim and many other people say that there never was a rat on the roof with Jim, and that he made it up.
+Fireman Blue Bob is able to save Jim Leonard, but the rat falls into the water.
+The fireman later says that he never saw the rat, and the townspeople believe the story of the rat to be made up.